InScight-Magazine/Content/Issue5/subfiles/foreword.typ

   permalinkSuffix: "foreword",
 )

-It gives me great pleasure to present this issue of InScight, a forum for discussing the frontier issues in contemporary science.
-True to its spirit, InScight reflects the diversity of inquiry that defines our institute and the larger scientific community.
+It gives me great pleasure to present this issue of _InScight_, a forum for discussing the frontier issues in contemporary science.
+True to its spirit, _InScight_ reflects the diversity of inquiry that defines our institute and the larger scientific community.
 Contemporary science is increasingly interdisciplinary, requiring contributions from every branch—physics, chemistry, biology, mathematics, earth sciences, and beyond—to address the grand challenges of our times.
 From health and disease to sustainability and climate, progress depends on dialogue and collaboration across disciplinary boundaries.

 Among the most dynamic areas of present-day research is biomedical science, where new ideas emerge at the interface of chemistry and biology.
 A compelling example is the study of disease biology and the therapeutic potential of short peptides.
 Recent publications highlight how these versatile biomolecules are not just fragments of larger proteins but highly functional agents capable of modulating protein–protein interactions, serving as enzyme inhibitors, receptor modulators, or drug carriers.
 Chemical innovations such as stapling and conjugation have enhanced their stability and efficacy, opening avenues against cancer, neurodegeneration, antimicrobial resistance, and other complex diseases.
 This exemplifies how fundamental molecular science converges with medicine to generate solutions with transformative impact.